3 Essential Business Communication Skills Every Leader Needs

 This introduction does three things:

-2. A clear explanation of your value.
+2. A clear articulation of your value.

-Now they want to know more: How exactly can you help them?
+But they want to know more: How exactly can you help them?
 What does your service/product look like?
 How does the process work?

 “Yes, I help people with public speaking.
 We run group calls in our community.
 We also have workshops, online masterclasses, and I work with corporate teams too.
 We work on body language, vocal skills — basically, everything you need to speak with confidence.”

-“We help leaders and professionals to overcome their fears and speak with charisma.
+“Yes, I help leaders and professionals to overcome their fears and speak with charisma.
 We do this by focusing on three key pillars: building skills, developing confidence, and preparing you to perform.
 We deliver this through 1-to-1 coaching, and team training courses.”

 But there’s one business communication skill to master: sharing your personal backstory.